amay-zingg/amay-zingg/README.md

 ✶ I'm trying to make a JQuery version - so I can understand how to make it work in Vanilla JS and in JQuery

-#### Things I still need to work on;

-✶ Want the little info icon overlay screen to be shown on landing

-✶ Slideshow needs some attention.
-Photos optimized, add in information from main app for each photo as well (the location, artist and Instagram handle)

 ## Anastasia Fun Facts!
 😁 My favourite palindrome is - No Mel Gibson is a casinos big lemon